longhorn/website/content/docs/1.8.0/advanced-resources/system-backup-restore/restore-longhorn-system.md

 - Longhorn automatically restores a `Volume` from its latest backup.
 - To prevent overwriting eligible settings, Longhorn does not restore the `ConfigMap/longhorn-default-setting`.
 - Longhorn does not restore [configurable settings](#configurable-settings).
+- Since Longhorn does not back up V2 Data Engine backing images, you must ensure that those images are available in the cluster before you restore the Longhorn system.
+This allows Longhorn to restore volumes that use V2 Data Engine backing images.

 ## Limitations
 ### Restore Path